CRISIL ratings for Indian debt instruments-Oct 5

 Loan Fac

-India Infoline Housing Finance Ltd Proposed LT Bk CRISIL AA- 1000 Withdrawal
+Khedut Agro Engineering Pvt Ltd Proposed LT Bk CRISIL BB- 28 Reaffirmed

 Loan Fac